Puppy Owners Manual

 Please refrain from shaking a puppy by the scruff of the neck, this area is very sensitive to a young puppy and it can cause lasting pain.
 See this quick video of how to stop biting:

 TIP: HUMAN LANGUAGE DOES NOT COME NATURALLY TO A PUPPY.
 IN ORDER TO TEACH A PUPPY WHAT THE WORD “NO” MEANS, WE HAVE TO COMMUNICATE IN HIS LANGUAGE.

-Biting and barking to a puppy is like grabbing and yelling to a kid.
-Although, this is a behavior should be expected to a certain extent, it should always be addressed.
-We need to train our puppy that they do not play with us the way that they played with their litter mates.
+Biting and barking to a puppy is like grabbing and yelling at a kid.
+Although this is a behavior should be expected to a certain extent, it should always be addressed.
+We need to train our puppy that they do not play with us the way that they played with their littermates.